geniusofand/angular7-app-shell/angular-edison/README.md

 The `angular-edison` brand defines the fingerprint:
  - Angular
  - Angular Material
+ - No Ngrx
+ - No Genius of And DS1 UI Components (just using Angular Material)

 ## Version
 The current version for `angular-edison` is 7.0.0.